tevinric/linux/docker_pullpush.md

-# Guide: Pushing a Local Docker Image to Public and Private Docker Hub Repositories
+# Guide: Pushing and Pulling Docker Images with Public and Private Docker Hub Repositories

-This guide will walk you through the process of pushing a local Docker image to both public and private repositories on Docker Hub using the terminal.
+This guide will walk you through the process of building, pushing, and pulling local Docker images to and from public and private repositories on Docker Hub using the terminal.
+It also explains how to add multiple images to the same repository.

 ---